LOVING GOD AND

 Multi-faith Matters was launched in 2014 through a grant from the Louisville Institute.
 Louisville Institute is funded by the Religion Division of Lilly Endowment and based at Louisville Presbyterian Seminary (Louisville, Kentucky).
 The Institute's fundamental mission is to enrich the religious life of North American Christians and to encourage the revitalization of their institutions, by bringing together those who lead religious institutions with those who study them, so that the work of each might inform and strengthen the other.

 In 2017 we were awarded a supplemental grant by the Louisville Institute to support the ongoing work of the project for another two years.
 The second phase is entitled "Evangelical Multi-faith Engagement, Purity Concerns, and Persuasive Storytelling."
 While the initial work focused on church case studies and their stories, the second phase is exploring how such churches have worked through concerns for doctrinal and worldview purity, as well fears of contamination.
-The supplemental grant is also studying how to use strategic storytelling for social change within conservative evangelicalism.
+The role of emotions were a significant aspect of this research.
+We also studied how to use strategic storytelling for social change within conservative evangelicalism.

-At the mid-way point of the supplemental grant the team recognized that we had grown beyond a grant project and have become a support hub for a network of Christians and churches who are seeking to fulfill the Great Commission and the Great Commandments in a multi-faith world.
+At the mid-way point of the supplemental grant the team recognized that we had grown beyond a grant project and have become a support hub for a network of Christians and churches.
 The network offers fellowship and resources for Christians who are of a similar heart and mind in the way in which they relate to their multi-faith neighbors.